stat20-summer/website/content/syllabus.md

 ##### Late Work

 As another part of trying to lasso each section of the course into its week, late work will not be accepted.
-However, I and the GSI both recognize there are things going on in each of your lives which you might need to handle throughout the course.
+However, we recognize there are things going on in each of your lives which you might need to handle throughout the course.